Heart Rate Variability (HRV) & Breathing Training for all:

 Resonant Breathing Assessment

-The Resonant Breathing assessment consists of breathing at 5 different rates for 5:30 minutes each, while measuring your HRV.
-Then I will compute the HRV for each trial and one breathing rate will give a higher HRV than the others.
+The Resonant Breathing assessment will take around 35 minutes.
+It consists of breathing normally for 5-minutes and 30 seconds, followed by breathing at 5 different rates 7, 6.5, 6, 5.5 and 5 Breaths Pre-minute, again for 5:30 minutes each, while measuring your HRV, (You can try other breathing rates if you want).
+Then I will compute the HRV for each trial and it is likely that one breathing rate will give a higher HRV than the others.
 This is YOUR ‘Resonant Breathing Rate’.

-The Elite HRV App has a ‘Breathing Pacer’ that can guide you to breathe as a set rate.
+The Elite HRV App has a ‘Breathing Pacer’ that can guide you to breathe at a set rate.
 In the Elite HRV App select the ‘Biofeedback’ button from the menu on the bottom:

 But there is a small problem with the ‘Team Dashboard’, I use to collect your data.
-It does not tell me what your breathing rate was.
-The App does record the ‘Inhale’ and ‘Exhale’ rates, So your need to take a note of which rate you were breathing at and the order and email me (firstname.lastname@example.org).
+It does not tell me what your breathing rate was in the Pacer Breathing Trials.
+The App does record the ‘Inhale’ and ‘Exhale’ rates.
+So, you need to take a note of which rate you were breathing at, the time and the order you did the trials in and email me this information. (email@example.com).

-Then you will need to set both the ‘Inhale’ and ‘Exhale’ rates as follow, for the different trials.
+First please set the “Timer” to 5:30 and your “Body Position” to the position you are going the do the breathing assessment in.
+Then you will need to set both the ‘Inhale’ and ‘Exhale’ rates as follows, for the different trials.

 Inhale & Exhale in Seconds